nexcess/magento-turpentine/README.md

  - Requires very little configuration for impressive results
  - Able to apply new Varnish VCLs (configurations) on the fly, without restarting/changing Varnish's config files or flushing the cache
- - Cache purging by URL and content type
  - Exclude URL paths, request parameters (__SID, __store, etc) from caching
  - Configure cache TTL by URL and individual block's TTL
  - Ability to force static asset (css, js, etc) caching